brandur/sorg/content/drafts/webhooks.md

-The classic example is the large enterprise where getting a new endpoint exposed to the outside world might be a considerable project involving negotiations with infrastructure and security teams, and piles of paperwork.
+The classic example is the large enterprise where getting a new endpoint exposed to the outside world might be a considerable project involving negotiations with infrastructure and security teams, requisitioning new hardware, and piles of paperwork.
 In the worst cases, webhooks might be wholly incompatible with an organization's security model where user data is uncompromisingly kept within a secured perimeter at all times.
-Expensive workarounds may be required for integration.

 !fig src="/assets/webhooks/provisioning-woes.svg" caption="Difficulty in provisioning an HTTP endpoint that can talk to the outside world."

-Development is another difficult case.
+Development and testing are also difficult cases.
 There's no perfectly fluid way of getting an endpoint from a locally running environment exposed for a webhook provider to access.
-Programs like Ngrok are good options, but still add a step and complication that wouldn't be necessary with an alternate scheme.
+Programs like [Ngrok][ngrok] are good options, but still add a step and complication that wouldn't be necessary with an alternate scheme.

 ### Uncertain security (#security)